 5. Can I perform the repair in extreme temperatures?

 Answer: It’s recommended to perform the repair in moderate temperatures.
 Extreme heat can cause the adhesive to dry too quickly, while extreme cold can hinder its effectiveness.
 Aim for a comfortable, controlled environment.
-(See Also: How to Remove Headliner Foam: Step-by-Step Guide for Car Enthusiasts)
+(See Also: How to Fix Headliner with Adhesive Spray: A Comprehensive Guide for Car Enthusiasts)

 6. Do fabric pins really make a difference in the repair process?